graezykev/explain-nuance-git-merge-rebase/README.md

 The commit `D`'s commit ID (hash) is `58beb1e...`.

-And the changes in this commit is:
+And the change in this commit is:

 <!--
 <img alt="change" src="https://raw.githubusercontent.com/graezykev/git-nuance-merge-rebase/main/image-13.png" width="500" />